LindaBetz/Network_CT_Stress/README.md

 2) Code_Supplementary_Analysis.R provides code to reproduce findings and plots reported in the supplementary file.

+3) Correlation matrices for the Gaussian Graphical Models reported in the paper.

 Data required for the analysis is available at https://www.icpsr.umich.edu/icpsrweb/:

 MIDUS Biomarker: https://doi.org/10.3886/ICPSR29282.v9